yegor256/blog/_drafts/_tasking.md

 And it's not because you are evil.
 You're not evil, you're stupid (not you personally, my dear and respected reader, but you get the point).

 The problem is that the project is not manageable.
-That's why you will have to resort to the last possible measure&mdash;micromanagement.
+That's why you have to resort to the last possible measure&mdash;micromanagement.
 Why the project is not manageable?
 Because its scope is not broken down into pieces.
 It contains a large single job, called "Redesign The Apartment."

-One of the key factors of managability is the famous 0/100 rule, which requires any task to be either "in progress" or "complete."
+One of the key success factors for managability is the famous 0/100 rule, which requires any task to be either "in progress" or "complete."
 There could be nothing in the middle.
 When such a rule is in place, the task can be delegated to its performer and they can become responsible for its completion,